telerik/reporting-docs/designing-reports/report-structure/graph/how-to/how-to-add-drilldown-action-to-the-graph-item.md

   ![How To Add Drill Down Action 3 Select Clustered Column](images/Graph/HowToAddDrillDownAction/HowToAddDrillDownAction_3_SelectClusteredColumn.png)
     This will bring up the __Graph Wizard__  which will do the rest of the work for you.

-1. Select the data source you’ve created in __step 3__  and click __Next__ .
+1. Select the data source you’ve created in __step 3__  and click __Next__.
 On the “*Arrange graph fields* ” page, drag the __ProductCategory__  and               __ProductSubCategory__  fields consecutively to the “*Categories* ” box.
 The wizard will determine the master-detail relations between them and will create automatically the toggle visibility actions.
 To display the sales amount by year, expand the __OrderDate__  field and drag its __Year__  field               to the “*Series* ” box.
-At last, drag the __LineTotal__  field to the *Values*                box, where it will be displayed as __Sum(LineTotal)__ , as the __Sum()__  is the default aggregate function.
+At last, drag the __LineTotal__  field to the *Values*                box, where it will be displayed as __Sum(LineTotal)__, as the __Sum()__  is the default aggregate function.
 Now the “*Arrange graph fields* ” page should look like the one shown below:

   ![How To Add Drill Down Action 4 Arrange Graph Fields](images/Graph/HowToAddDrillDownAction/HowToAddDrillDownAction_4_ArrangeGraphFields.png)

 1. Your chart is done.
-When you click __Finish__ , you will see the graph displaying the product categories grouped by year.
+When you click __Finish__, you will see the graph displaying the product categories grouped by year.
 You can increase the Graph item in Width for better preview.
-When you click on __Preview__ , you will see that every category               has a small toggle mark that shows its subcategories when clicked, as shown below:
+When you click on __Preview__, you will see that every category               has a small toggle mark that shows its subcategories when clicked, as shown below:

   ![How To Add Drill Down Action 5 Drill Down Graph](images/Graph/HowToAddDrillDownAction/HowToAddDrillDownAction_5_DrillDownGraph.png)

-1. To see what the __Graph Wizard__  has done, you can examine the Graph’s                [CategoryGroups](/reporting/api/Telerik.Reporting.Graph#Telerik_Reporting_Graph_CategoryGroups) .
-You will notice that the Graph wizard created one __CategoryGroup__  instance for the product categories and has added               a child group to it for the product subcategories - __CategoryGroups -> ChildGroups__ .
-The wizard has also created a                [ToggleVisibilityAction](/reporting/api/Telerik.Reporting.ToggleVisibilityAction)                and set its  [Targets](/reporting/api/Telerik.Reporting.ToggleVisibilityAction#Telerik_Reporting_ToggleVisibilityAction_Targets)                to the __ProductSubCategoryGroup__ , providing the ability to show or hide this group by clicking its parent’s toggle mark.
+1. To see what the __Graph Wizard__  has done, you can examine the Graph’s                [CategoryGroups](/reporting/api/Telerik.Reporting.Graph#Telerik_Reporting_Graph_CategoryGroups).
+You will notice that the Graph wizard created one __CategoryGroup__  instance for the product categories and has added               a child group to it for the product subcategories - __CategoryGroups -> ChildGroups__.
+The wizard has also created a                [ToggleVisibilityAction](/reporting/api/Telerik.Reporting.ToggleVisibilityAction)                and set its  [Targets](/reporting/api/Telerik.Reporting.ToggleVisibilityAction#Telerik_Reporting_ToggleVisibilityAction_Targets)                to the __ProductSubCategoryGroup__, providing the ability to show or hide this group by clicking its parent’s toggle mark.
 Initially the __ProductSubCategoryGroup.Visible property__  is set to false to provide more compact view.
 The expanded view of the Graph’s __CategoryGroups__  should look like this:

   ![How To Add Drill Down Action 6 Expanded Category Groups](images/Graph/HowToAddDrillDownAction/HowToAddDrillDownAction_6_ExpandedCategoryGroups.png)